Council of Five Hundred: Elections of 1797

-In the elections of April 1797, there were a number of voting irregularities a very low turnout, resulting in a strong showing for Royalist tendencies.
+In the elections of April 1797, there were a number of voting irregularities and a very low turnout, resulting in a strong showing for Royalist tendencies.
 A number of the newly elected deputies formed the Club de Clichy in the council.
 Jean-Charles Pichegru, widely assumed to be a monarchist, was elected President of the Council of Five Hundred.
-After documentation of Pichegru's treasonous activities was supplied by Napoleon Bonaparte, the Directors accused the entire body of plotting against the Revolution and moved quickly to annul the elections and arrest the royalists in what was known as the Coup of 18 Fructidor.
+After documentation of Pichegru's activities was supplied by Napoleon Bonaparte, the Directors accused the entire body of plotting against the Revolution and moved quickly to annul the elections and arrest the royalists in what was known as the Coup of 18 Fructidor.

 To support the coup, General Lazare Hoche, then commander of the Army of Sambre-et-Meuse, arrived in the capital with his troops, while Napoleon sent an army under Pierre Augereau.
 Deputies were arrested and 53 were exiled to Cayenne in French Guiana.
 Since death from tropical disease was likely, this punishment was nicknamed the "dry guillotine".
 The 42 opposition newspapers were closed, the chambers were purged, and elections were partly cancelled.